panzerdp/dmitripavlutin.com/posts/165-vue-next-tick/index.md

 ## 1. nextTick()

-When changing Vue component data the DOM is updated asynchronously.
-Vue collects multiple updates to virtual DOM from all the components, then creates a single batch to update the DOM.
+As Vue component data changes, the DOM is updated asynchronously.
+Vue collects multiple updates to virtual DOM from all the components, and then creates a single batch to update the DOM.

 Updating DOM in a single batch is more performant than doing multiple small updates.